qiskit-community/qiskit-js/README.md

 :handbag: This repository include next tools.
 Please visit the specific documentation you need:

 - @qiskit/cli: Meta-package, documented in this file.
-It also includes a command line client, which is your friend if you want to play with some OpenQASM circuits (in the Quantum Experience or the local simulator) without having to use any other programming language.
+It includes a command line client, which is your friend if you want to play with some OpenQASM circuits (in the Quantum Experience or the local simulator) without having to use any other programming language.
+Moreover, all involved libraries are also provided:
-- [@qiskit/qasm](./packages/qiskit-qasm): [OpenQASM](https://github.com/IBM/qiskit-openqasm) library, including the parser.
+- [@qiskit/qasm](./packages/qiskit-qasm): [OpenQASM](https://github.com/IBM/qiskit-openqasm) stuff, including the parser.
-- [@qiskit/qe](./packages/qiskit-qe): Send circuits to the Quantum Experience.
+- [@qiskit/qe](./packages/qiskit-qe): To send circuits to the Quantum Experience.
 - [@qiskit/sim](./packages/qiskit-sim): Local simulator for OpenQASM circuits.
 - [@qiskit/algos](./packages/qiskit-algos): High level algorithms for easy use.
 - [@qiskit/utils](./packages/qiskit-utils): Helpers shared among all packages.

+### QISKit for the browser

-- [QISKit for the browser](./dist): A bundled version with the same stuff ready to be used in the browser.
+You can find a bundled version with the same stuff ready to be used in the browser in the [dist](./dist) folder.

 ## Install